JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 This list limits a set of users who can register or authenticate in TeamCity with their Google account to the users of the specified domains.

-When combined with the _Allow creating new users on the first login_ option, this setting allows automatically registering users who have an email with one of the specified domains and don't have a user profile in TeamCity.
+When combined with the _Allow creating new users on the first login_ option, this setting allows automatically registering users who have an email in one of the specified domains and don't have a user profile in TeamCity.

 >There is no synchronization of user profiles between Google and TeamCity.
 If you delete a user from the Google organization, you'll have to manually restrict their access in TeamCity.